 - No annual fee

 The Discover it® Student Cash Back is geared to young professionals who want to earn rewards while they build a positive credit history.
 This means you may be able to qualify for this card with a limited credit history or fair credit score, yet you’ll get all the cardholder bells and whistles regardless.
-Not only will you earn 5 percent back on up to $1,500 in qualifying purchases each quarter on rotating categories that include grocery stores, gas stations and restaurants (enrollment required), but you’ll earn 1 percent back on all other purchases and Discover will double all your rewards earned in the first 12 months.
+Not only will you earn 5 percent back on up to $1,500 in qualifying purchases each quarter on rotating categories that include grocery stores, gas stations and restaurants (enrollment required, then 1 percent), but you’ll earn 1 percent back on all other purchases and Discover will Match all your rewards earned in the first 12 months.
 Meanwhile, you’ll access important benefits like a free FICO score on your monthly statement, zero fraud liability and Social Security number alerts.
 You can also redeem your rewards for cash back in any amount, and your rewards will never expire.

 Best for young adults with no credit